Learn How to Heal Yourself, Heal Others

 “I have listened to and read many arguments for and against the use of the words “Wiccan” and “Witchcraft.”
 I will tell you, quite honestly, that I have used both words when discussing my faith, depending on the recipients of my conversation.
 There are those that feel the term “Witch” is an egotistical one.
 Maybe so.
 Different words mean different things to a variety of people.
 Each individual must draw their own conclusion as to the terms they use to describe themselves.
 I personally like the word “Witch” very much.
 To me, it means mystery, healing, power, special, different, balance, and history.
 It means knowledge, secrets, the earth, and a bond with both the male and female sides of myself.
 Neither definition is better than the other; you must choose for yourself.” ~ Silver RavenWolf

 This path is about awakening.
-To become Wiccan or to Be Witch is to start the journey again in this lifetime of remembering who you truly are.
+One does not become a witch, you are a witch.
+You were born this way.
+The magic is within you.
+To be a witch is to start the journey again in this lifetime of remembering who you truly are.
 The awakening that is happening on the planet is causing all of us to bring forward the best of who we are as women.
 Wicca is the re-creation of what was forbidden, persecuted and forgotten.
 Every culture has managed to retain part of Her Story.
 And it is in the memories of Women that the healing of this planet is contained.
 For it is Her collective consciousness which remembers and which is now awakening.

 One can be a Witch, without being Wiccan.
 Wicca is based on ancient practices of the Witch, the Shaman and the Wise Ones.
 I like to think of Wicca as the religious path and Witchcraft as the path itself.
 Sometimes Witchcraft is referred to as the Craft of the Wise or the Old Ways.